wesamhamad/Brick_Breaker_Game/README.md

                 }
             }.start();
 ```
-**2-** When I use KeyListener interface, in order to move the paddle, it's could going off the left&right-hand side of screen, I solve ot by updating the position (in keyReleased method) each time it’s going off .
+**2-** When I use KeyListener interface, in order to move the paddle, it's could going off the left&right-hand side of screen, I solve it by updating the position (in keyReleased method) each time it’s going off .

 ```java
    public void keyReleased(int k) {